shipwright-io/website/content/en/docs/api/buildrun.md

 The resource `BuildRun` (`buildruns.dev/v1alpha1`) is the build process of a `Build` resource definition which is executed in Kubernetes.

-A `BuildRun` resource allows the user to define:
+A `BuildRun` resource enables the user to define:

 - The `BuildRun` name, through which the user can monitor the status of the image construction.
 - A referenced `Build` instance to use during the build construction.
-- A service account for hosting all related secrets in order to build the image.
+- A service account for hosting all related secrets to build the image.

 A `BuildRun` is available within a namespace.